Austrobela xanthias

-Xanthodaphne xanthias is a species of sea snail, a marine gastropod mollusk in the family Raphitomidae.
+Austrobela xanthias is a species of sea snail, a marine gastropod mollusk in the family Raphitomidae.

 Description

 The length of the shell attains 19 mm, its diameter 10 mm.

 (Original description) The shell is oval, biconical, and a little tumid.
 The spire is high and conical, the base long and pointed.
 The surface is smooth and feebly spiralled, and white.